saucelabs/sauce-docs/docs/mobile-apps/faq.md

 We strive to support the latest releases within 48 hours to ensure your website and apps work flawlessly across all platforms.

+#### **Is it possible to turn off the WiFi on a Real Devices with SIM card included?**

+Yes.
+To test the offline mode with Real Devices see our [Offline Mode Guide](https://github.com/saucelabs-training/demo-js/tree/main/webdriverio/appium-web/examples/offline-testing).

 #### **Is it possible to test the camera behavior using your mobile devices?**

 Yes.
 See [Camera Image Injection](/mobile-apps/features/camera-image-injection).